norangeflame/infinite-cloud-storage/README.md

 ### Instructions & Requirements
  - You require a Discord Webhook (and the URL).
 Tutorial [here](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).
  - You need to install the python library "discord-webhook" via `pip install discord-webhook` in your command line (unless you run via compiled executable).
- - You must enter it into the "config" section of the application.
+ - You must enter the webhook URL into the "config" section of the application.
 Press the "config" button to access this.

 ___